Need for Speed: Zero-Shot Depth Completion with Single-Step Diffusion: Experiments and Results

 \textbf{Implementation Details.} Our implementation is based on HuggingFace diffusers library\,\cite{huggingface-diffusers} initializing weights from \,\cite{huggingface-marigold-e2e}.
 The training strategy follows\,\cite{marigold-e2e}: mixing Hypersim\,\cite{hypersim} and Virtual~KITTI\,\cite{virtual-kitti2} datasets with 9:1 ratio, training for 20K iterations utilizing AdamW optimizer\,\cite{adamw}, initial learning rate set to $3 \times 10^{-5}$ for $\mathcal{D}_C$ and $3 \times 10^{-6}$ for the UNet, deploying exponential decay after 100-step warm-up, accumulating gradients over 32 steps of size 1.
 We train two models, sampling the density of depth condition in the ranges $[0.16\%, 5\%]$ and $[0.16\%, 0.5\%]$ (models denoted by \APLstar).
 The first interval covers densities of all evaluation datasets while the second interval covers density of indoor datasets only.
-The training was performed on a single NVIDIA H100 GPU requiring only 4.5 days per model.\\
+The training was performed on a single NVIDIA H100 GPU requiring only 4.5 days per model.\\ \textbf{Evaluation Metrics.} Following the common practices for depth completion, we report mean absolute error ${MAE} = \frac{1}{N} \sum_{i} \lvert \mathbf{d}_i - \mathbf{g}_i \rvert$, and root mean squared error $RMSE = \sqrt{\frac{1}{N} \sum_{i} \lvert \mathbf{d}_i - \mathbf{g}_i \rvert^{2}}$ where $\mathbf{d}_i$ and $\mathbf{g}_i$ denote elements of depth prediction and ground-truth, and $i \in \{1, ..., N\}$.
+All reported results are in meters.\\